cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-show-resource-limits-v1.0-tenant-id-limits.rst

     GET /v1.0/{tenant_id}/limits

-Shows the absolute resource limits, 				such as remaining node count, available RAM, and 				remaining disk space, for the user.
+This operation shows the absolute resource limits, 				such as remaining node count, available RAM, and 				remaining disk space, for the user.